thi-truong/census-prep/01_welcome_tutorial.md

 <p>Thankfully, you can still identify the original link in the mess.
 It is preceded by and precedes two underscores in a row (?? what security?? ).
 Try these steps:</p>

-1. Right click the link text "click here to activate your key".
-Select "Copy link address"
-2. Paste the URL in a text editor.
-3. Identify the original URL and highlight it.
-It should begin with <code>https....</code> and end with a string of numbers and letters that matches the key in your email (before <code>__;!!</code> )
-4. Copy the highlighted portion.
-Paste into your browser's address bar.
-Navigate to the page
-5. You should see a success message now.
-Proceed to Step 3.
-	- If it doesn't work, then email me or tag me on Slack for help!

 </summary>

 </details>